justwawre/Alex/blog/git_gerrit/README.md

 ## distributed
-When using the clearcase/svn before, I had rename filename as file_1.c file_2.c, to record the version locally.
-Now Git is a fully version control system which can run locally.
+When using the clearcase/svn before, you may need filename such as file_1.c file_2.c, to record the version locally before push to remote to invoke CI building, For Git, it need no need at all.

 ## data compression
 * non-modified file will not dupliacted